OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 The Ogre::Entity class is very extensive.
 We will now introduce just a few more of its methods that will be useful.
 The Entity class has setVisible and isVisible methods.
 If you want an Entity to be hidden, but you still need it later, then you can use this function instead of destroying the Entity and rebuilding it later.

-**Note:** Entities do not need to be pooled like they are in some graphics engines.
+@note Entities do not need to be pooled like they are in some graphics engines.
 Only one copy of each mesh and texture is ever loaded into memory, so there is not a big savings from trying to minimize the number of Entities.

 The getName method returns the name of an Entity, and the getParentSceneNode method returns the SceneNode that the Entity is attached to.
 In our case, this would be the root SceneNode.